 Self-disclosure is the process of revealing your inner self to another person.
-It helps with self-acceptance (esteem) as people form positive impressions of people who give something of themselves.
+It helps with self-acceptance (esteem) and confidence as people form positive impressions of people who give something of themselves.
 Getting the balance right is important – the ‘Goldilocks Principle’ – Too much, too little or just right.

 We describe people as ‘closed books’ who give nothing of themselves away.
 At the opposite end of the spectrum are the people, who go for total, no-holes-barred, openness.
-Rushing up to strangers in the library and offering to show them your intimate operation scar and confessing your darkest secrets is hardly likely to win you friends, although it may influence people to avoid you.
+Rushing up to strangers in the library and offering to show them your intimate operation scar and confessing your darkest secrets is hardly likely to win you friends, although it may influence people to want to avoid you.
 So when is enough, enough?

 Here’s a short quiz to explore self-disclosure issues.
 Rate each of these statements on a scale from zero to ten, where zero equals ‘have never mentioned to anyone’ and ten equals ‘I have disclosed everything about this to everyone I’ve met’.
 This includes status updates on social networking sites, such as Facebook and Twitter.